After Hours (1985)

 Paul Hackett: I'll probably get blamed for that.

-Pepe: Art sure is ugly.
+Pepe: The art sure is ugly, man.

 Pepe: This must be worth a fortune, man.

-Horst: That was rude of you, Paul.
+Horst: That was rude of you, before, Paul.
+You really ought to be ashamed of yourself.

 Horst: Lack of discipline.